-Apni Dhani Eco Lodge Nawalgarh
+Apni Dhani Eco-Lodge Nawalgarh

-This charming little hotel in the heart of Rajasthan’s Shekhawati region, sure punches above its weight when it comes to being ecologically responsible!
-They aren’t just paying lip service when they call themselves an ‘eco lodge’.
+This charming little hotel in the heart of Rajasthan’s Shekhawati region.
+It sure punches above its weight when it comes to being ecologically responsible!
+They aren’t just paying lip service when they call themselves an ‘eco-lodge’.
 Renewable energy sources, locally-sourced building and decoration material, and an organic vegetable garden are all part of the program.

-Chhotaram Prajapat’s Homestay, Jodhpur:
+Chhotaram Prajapat’s Homestay, Jodhpur

-The meals consist of Rajasthani delicacies, using ingredients commonly found and consumed in the region for it’s preparation.
+The meals consist of Rajasthani delicacies, using ingredients commonly found and consumed in the region for its preparation.
 There’s an emphasis in all their excursions on being sensitive and aware.
-The owners offer safaris and treks to the areas surrounding the home-stays.
+The owners offer safaris and treks to the areas surrounding the homestays.
 Ensuring that there are no negative impacts on the environment or the communities that are visited.

 Chandelao Garh, Jodhpur

-Bamboo Retreat Gangtok:
+Bamboo Retreat Gangtok

 The International Ecotourism Society defines ecotourism as “Responsible travel to natural areas, which conserves the environment and sustains the well-being of local people”.
-This is what the folks behind Bamboo Retreat also strive towards.
-All waste is segregated and recycled, and organic waste is composted for use in the organic garden.
+This is what the folks behind Bamboo Retreat also strive for.
+Accordingly, they segregate and recycle all their waste.
+They also compost the organic waste for use in the organic garden.

-Coconut Lagoon Kumarakom:
+Coconut Lagoon Kumarakom

-Dune Eco Village & Spa, Pondicherry:
+Dune Eco Village & Spa, Pondicherry

 Apart from standard rooms, you will find a range of eco-bungalows, constructed of casuarina trees with coconut palm leaf roofs.
-There’s an impressive 7-acre organic farm onsite, where all the fresh ingredients that make it into the meals are sourced – even the flowers that decorate the rooms are grown here.
+There’s an impressive 7-acre organic farm onsite.
+This is where all the fresh ingredients that make it into the meals are sourced.
+Even the flowers that decorate your rooms are grown here.

 helping you travel your way